Monthly Retail Trade Survey (Department Store Organizations)

 The seasonally adjusted data also need to be revised.
 In part, they need to reflect the revisions identified for the raw data.
 Also, the seasonally adjusted estimates are calculated using X-12-ARIMA, and the trend is sensitive to the most recent values reported in the raw data.
 For this reason, with the release of each month of new data, the seasonally adjusted values for the previous three months are revised.

 Once a year, seasonal adjustments options are reviewed to take into account the most recent data.
 Revised seasonally adjusted estimates for each month in the previous years are released at the same time as the annual revision to the raw data.
-The actual period of revision depends on the number years the raw data was revised but rarely exceeds six years.
+The actual period of revision depends on the number of years the raw data was revised but rarely exceeds six years.

 Data published in this report are subject to a certain degree of error such as incorrect information from respondents or mistakes introduced during processing.
 Reasonable efforts are made to ensure such errors are kept within acceptable limits through careful questionnaire design, correspondence with respondents, editing of data for inconsistencies and subsequent follow-up and quality control of manual processing operations.